Brother of cold case murder victim breaks silence 20 years on in bid to find killer

 At the time of his death, life was looking up for Alex, his brother said.

-He had lost his house to bankruptcy following a failed business venture a few years earlier but, in 200,2 he part-owned The Taxi Centre - which sold cars to the private hire trade and had a turnover of about £7million - and was living in a luxury flat in Dundonald Road.
+He had lost his house to bankruptcy following a failed business venture a few years earlier, but in 2002 he part-owned The Taxi Centre – which sold cars to the private hire trade and had a turnover of around £7m – and was living in a luxury flat in Dundonald Road.

-A year or two before his death, Alex had split from his girlfriend, French-born restaurant manager Noura Bekkis who lived with him at the flat for three years, but Gavin said the pair had recently bumped into each other again and were on good terms.
+A year or two before his death, Alex had split from his girlfriend, French-born restaurant manager Noura Bekkis, who lived with him at the flat for three years, but Gavin said the pair had recently bumped into each other again and were on good terms.

 Previous reports have claimed Alex’s debts were discharged two weeks before his death, meaning he would have been able to take up a majority shareholding in The Taxi Centre – but according to Gavin there had been a delay and it wasn’t due to be completed for another two weeks.